alphagov/govuk-design-system-backlog/docs/README.md

 ## Contributing

-There are lots of ways you can contribute, from discussing existing patterns to developing new ones.
+During private beta you can contribute by discussing and proposing styles, components and patterns.

 Check the [backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) to see what's needed, and remember to [read our contribution guidelines](CONTRIBUTING.md).